kusaridev/kusari-cli/README.md

 Scans a diff on a git repository using [Kusari Inspector](https://www.kusari.dev/inspector).
-This will scan a set of changes, so a "git diff" path is needed.
+This will scan a set of changes, so a git revision is needed to compare to.
 Usage:

 ```
-kusari repo scan <directory> <git-diff path>
+kusari repo scan <directory> <git-rev>
 ```

-Where `<directory>` is the directory of the git repository you wish to scan, and `<git-diff path>` is the path to pass to `git diff` to generate the set of changes.
-See [Git documentation](https://git-scm.com/docs/git-diff#_examples), for examples of commands.
+Where `<directory>` is the directory of the git repository you wish to scan, and `<git-rev>` is the git revision to compare with the working tree to generate the set of changes.
+See [Git documentation](https://git-scm.com/docs/gitrevisions), for examples of git revisions.
+The revision must be a single revision to compare the working tree against, not a range.

-* __Note:__ The current working tree must be the end state of the diff.
-Create a diff from some other branch or commit to the current working tree.

 Examples:

 ```
 kusari repo scan ~/git/guac HEAD^
-kusari repo scan ~/git/guac main
 ```

-**For git diff arguments that start with `--` (like `--cached`, `--staged`), use the `--` separator:**
+Will scan my `~/git/guac` repository and compare the working tree with the commit before the most recent commit.

 ```
-kusari repo scan ~/git/guac -- --cached
-kusari repo scan ~/git/guac -- --staged --name-only
+kusari repo scan ~/git/guac origin/main
 ```

-Will scan my `~/git/guac` repository with the git-diff command `HEAD^` which compares my working tree with the commit before the most recent commit.
+Will scan my `~/git/guac` repository and compare the working tree with the `main` branch from the remote `origin`.

 Kusari Inspector results will be stored and displayed in the [Kusari Console](https://console.us.kusari.cloud/analysis/cli).